aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/troubleshooting-log.md

 | 28 | `ts-28-second-computer-success.png` | Successfully executed the binary on the second computer, generating a flawless, accurate log output. |

 **Result:**
-Cross-device testing successfully validated that the utility is completely stable, environment-agnostic, and ready for deployment.
+The workflow was successfully validated on a second Windows system.

 ---